 The weather at Frenchmans Cap is highly unpredictable; the trail will be wet, muddy and demandingly steep at times.
-However, with great exertion comes equal reward as the views are astonishing and the intimate geography awe inspiring.
-The hike can be completed in 3 days, though 4 days is recommended to allow greater chance of clear weather at the summit.
+However, with great exertion comes equal reward as the views are astonishing and the intimate geography awe-inspiring.
+The hike can be completed in 3 days, though 4 days is recommended to allow a greater chance of clear weather at the summit.

 View Google Map Directions

 |The Frenchmans Cap trailhead and car park is located on the Lyell Highway (A10) 55km before Queenstown, roughly 200km from Hobart.
 From Hobart, head north on Brooker Avenue, taking the first exit just before the Bridgewater Bridge onto the Lyell Highway, continue along for 170km.
 The car park is signposted on the lefthand side of the road, 55km before Queenstown.|

 Driving in towards the trailhead along the Lyell Highway you begin to get a sense of the terrain surrounding you, but it isn’t until you’re knee-deep in the Sodden Loddens, staring up towards ridges of Pickaxe Ridge and Barron Pass that you discover how truly immersive and ancient this place is.